rmullick/bld-patches/README.md

 bld-patches
 ===========

 Directory of BLD patches, where all the patches will be kept as single patch for stable Linux releases.
+See Wiki for some idea.